 I also changed my diet and exercise because of the illness.
 During that time, I did not have any foods such as seafood and many kinds of meat and spices that make fever and heat symptoms worse.
 I meditated in the hot summer to calm down my body and to prevent more heat building up in my body.

 Unexpected things happen in life, viruses and bacteria, sudden weather changes, food poisoning, and a family crisis all profoundly affect our body, as well as on our emotional, spiritual, and social lives.
 We need to keep strong and energetic in order to be able to handle sudden changes and to fight off the diseases they leave us vulnerable to.

 Medicine can support the body in an emergency.
 Surgery may be necessary for certain circumstances.
 Regular physical checkups can prevent diseases with unnoticed or ignored symptoms.
 When illness strikes, doctors and medicines are needed.
 However, doctors and medicines cannot keep us healthy.
 In the end, only the body can heal itself and return to health.

 Support the body with the right diet, appropriate exercises, and healthy mental states to maintain good health.
-My books in the final stages of drafting will enable you to create your own individualized diet, exercises, and daily activities all based on your body’s health and living environment.
+My books will enable you to create your own individualized diet, exercises, and daily activities based on your body’s health conditions and living environment.